GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **The Malachite Mace** (*unique*)
 $12,800 , 4.25 lbs.
 Mace
-An eathern handle accompanies the roughly hewn gemstone orb of a head to this weapon, as though the whole thing was carved from a single piece of raw ore. *Upon a successful hit, the foe is subject to a Xanthic Sign spell as though you successfully cast it against them.
+An earthen handle accompanies the roughly hewn gemstone orb of a head to this weapon, as though the whole thing was carved from a single piece of raw ore. *Upon a successful hit, the foe is subject to a Xanthic Sign spell as though you successfully cast it against them.
 If the attack was a critical hit, influct 1d4 points of spell sickness against the foe.
 The mark left by this mace bears un unaturally wavering green hue*.

+**Olm** (*unique*)
+$3,000 , 3.5 lbs.
+Longsword
+A rather normal longsword with a vaguely magical aura. *If name is known, the sword also inflicts a cutting attack against a foe if the original attack roll result is a 13 or 17*.

 **Palladius** (*unique*)
 $18,000 , 4.25 lbs.